-On this note, I recently had the opportunity to interview Dr. Husam Balkhy, Chairman of Cardiac Surgery at The Wisconsin Heart Hospital.
+On this note, I recently had the opportunity to interview Dr. Husam Balkhy at the University of Chicago.
 As you may remember, Dr. Balkhy has been intimately involved in the adaptive use of the Da Vinci surgical robot for aortic valve replacement surgery.

 If you are interested in learning more about the current and future use of robotics for aortic valve replacement, please read the interview notes provided below:

 Adam: Thanks so much for taking time to speak with me today.
 I’d like to ask you a couple questions about robotic AVR.

 Dr. Husam Balkhy: No trouble Adam.
 Thanks for the opportunity.
 I think you ‘re doing great work in helping patients learn about these issues by the way.

 Adam: To start, I’m curious to know about you and your practice.
 How long have you been at The University of Chicago?

 Dr. Husam Balkhy: Adam I’ve practiced in Southeastern Wisconsin starting in 1997.
 I was at The Wisconsin Heart Hospital since 2004 – when it first opened.
 Now, I’m at the University of Chicago.

 Adam: Is heart valve surgery a core part of your practice?
 Can you estimate the percentage of procedures you perform that involve valve repair or valve replacement?